There is no better place to begin your career than in sales and trading, but getting in can be daunting…

 If you’re serious about breaking into sales and trading I'm confident that what I’ve created here is the best set of resources you’ll find anywhere.
 Period.

 …Plus, I really like talking to those who go through the course!
 Once you’re in the members area you’ll get access to my e-mail address and can always feel free to ask for my opinion or get my perspective on something.

 With all that said, there are some people this course is not right for.

 ✘ If you already are coming into a specific S&T desk full-time – for example, doing interest rate swap trading – then this course isn’t for you.
 We don’t dive that deeply into every desk as that would require literally thousands of pages to do and we obviously aren't experts on every desk within sales and trading.

 ✘ If you are looking for a pure quant role – or are entering into a summer or full-time program as a pure quant – then this course isn’t for you.
 We aren’t quants and can’t speak to exactly what’s important for those roles.

 This course is catered towards those looking to break into the “traditional” S&T programs at investment banks like Goldman Sachs, Morgan Stanley, J.P.
 Morgan, Citi, Barclays, RBC, etc.

 Of course, there are technical areas within S&T like equity derivatives where having some knowledge of math, statistics, and computer science can absolutely be beneficial.

-…However, summer analysts come through the same S&T interview process as all others in S&T, so the interview process is identical (even if you’re a computer science major, you should not expect any computer science technical like you would for a tech interview!).
+…However, summer analysts come through the same sales and trading interview process as all others in S&T, so the interview process is identical (even if you’re a computer science major, you should not expect any computer science technical like you would for a tech interview!).